1. Home

 TA310 Advanced Acting / Rehearsal 1 (Professional Lab) / Credits earned: 4

 Building on skills explored in the first year curriculum, students will work with professional companies, to explore the professional work environment.
 Students will work side by side with professional playwrights, dramaturgs, directors and some of the most respected professional actors in the Pacific Northwest.
-The class will culminate in a professional staged reading.
+The class will culminate in a professional staged production.

 TA311 Advanced Acting / Performance 1 (Professional Lab) / Credits earned: 4

+Building on skills explored in the first-year curriculum, students will work with professional companies to explore the professional work environment.
+Students will work side by side with professional playwrights, dramaturgs, directors, and some of the most respected professional actors in the Pacific Northwest.
+The class will culminate in a professional staged production.
 Students will focus on maintaining the integrity of the play while keeping it fresh and playing it as if it is the very first time in a sustained run of the show.

-TA312 Advanced Scene Study / Credits earned: 2
+TA312 Advanced Scene Study / Credits earned: 3

-This acting class emphasizes scene-study that centers on dramatic literature written by BIPOC (Black, Indigenous, and People of Color) playwrights.
+This acting class emphasizes scene-study that includes dramatic literature written by BIPOC (Black, Indigenous, and People of Color) playwrights.
 It builds on previously established foundations of acting and text analysis by layering “applied dramaturgy” into students’ developing skill sets.
 Continuing work on such concepts as accessing impulses, use of self, active listening, imagination, given circumstances, objectives, actions, obstacles, and beats, this course will also infuse learning about specific socio-historical and sociopolitical commentaries explored by each piece/playwright studied, and then apply what the play calls upon the actor to do with that information through action and relationship in performance.

 • Instructor: William Earl Ray